-In fact, almost half of respondents in a recent survey conducted by Leger for the Financial Planning Standards Council (FPSC), indicated this was a significant blind spot for them, closely followed by their lack of clarity about their long-term financial goals.
+In fact, almost half of respondents in a recent survey conducted by Leger for FP Canada, indicated this was a significant blind spot for them, closely followed by their lack of clarity about their long-term financial goals.
 One in three identified with being so overwhelmed by the options they would “wait until I can figure it out.”

 Waiting is not a wise option, says Tina Tehranchian, a Certified Financial Planner® professional at Assante Capital Management Ltd. in Richmond Hill, Ontario.

 “Financial planning can appear intimidating for most of us.
 When we’re faced with something that seems overwhelming, it’s easier to ignore it,” she says.
 But not confronting our blind spots to the extent that they prevent a person from planning for their future will only make the situation more challenging as time goes on.

 “CFP professionals help people understand that everything is not done overnight – we break it down into small steps, making it digestible and easy to understand so we can move forward with confidence,” adds Ms. Tehranchian.